 - In a mixing bowl put bread flour, all purpose flour, powdered milk, sugar and mix well together. (if you are using instant yeast, you can add it with the rest of the dry ingredients).

 - When the yeast mixture is activated (bubbles forming on top of mixture), add the egg, ube flavoring and pour in with the dry ingredients.

 - Using a stand mixer with the hook attachment, mix everything in low speed until well incorporated.
 You can also do it manually by hand in the absence of a mixer.
 Add small amount of water if the dough is still crumbly or dry.

-- Then add butter and salt and continue beating in low speed for 5 mins.
+- Then add butter, ube extract/purple yam/food color, and salt and continue beating at low speed for 5 mins.
 When the butter mixed well with the dough continue beating in medium speed until your dough becomes soft and elastic.

 - Removed dough from mixing bowl then place it in another bowl greased with cooking oil and let it rise for 1 hour or depending on the humidity.

 - While dough is resting, prepare the baking molds and grease with butter.